Getting into a top ranking business school puts a big pressure on candidates who are torn between a list of options to pick from.

 EMLV provides state of the art programmes in business with an emphasis on diversity and entrepreneurship.
 Students are exposed to real life business scenarios which equip them with core professional skills.
 In addition, the numerous study-abroad opportunities provide a strong international aspect.
 The range of internships opens up many career options for the future.
 Faculty and staff consist of both international research professors and business professionals.

 Researching a business school?
-Read the 10 reasons to choose EMLV as your top business school in Paris, France.
+Read the Why choose EMLV as your top business school in Paris, France.